Jain-Ayush-11/Image-Data-Processing/README.md

 This system is designed to process CSV files containing product information and image URLs.
 It compresses the images asynchronously and generates a new CSV with updated image URLs.

+## Run the Project

+To run the project, we can directly use the docker container or set up each resources individually.

+For further information, please check out  - [Run the Project](/Docs/ProjectRun.md)

 ## Database Schema
 The System includes segregated components for a robust architechture.